dionoss/terminal-cv/README.md

 To edit your CV content and add/modify commands:

 1. Open the file `data/cv-content.tsx`
-2. Edit the existing commands or add new ones following the examples
+2. Edit the existing commands or add new ones following the examples.

 #### Adding a New Command